SpikySpam/Tutorials/01_setting_up_a_cheap_home_lab_with_proxmox/015_msdos/README.md

 ## Monkey Island

+This part has its own video.
+For a hint on its location you need to watch the main video and think like a Q-Basic developer.

 - **Download Monkey Island** from [here](https://archive.org/details/003048-TheSecretOfMonkeyIsland) into the `./_assets/docker` folder, as a 7z-file
 - **Run** the `_assets/docker/create-iso.sh` script: